nschonni/cordova-docs/articles/tutorial-package-publish/tutorial-package-publish-readme.md

 A distribution certificate identifies your team or organization.

-If your team already has a distribution certificate and provisioning profile, and you want to reuse that, here's a blog post that can help you do that: [How to share an iOS distribution certificate](http://www.ironpaper.com/webintel/articles/how-to-share-an-ios-distribution-certificate/).
-Then, skip straight to the Modify the settings of your app section.
+If your team already has one and you want to reuse it, see [How to share an iOS distribution certificate](http://www.ironpaper.com/webintel/articles/how-to-share-an-ios-distribution-certificate/).
+Then, skip straight to the [Modify the settings of your app](#modify-settings) section.

-If you don't already have a distribution certificate and provisioning profile, continue on with this section.
+If you don't have a distribution certificate yet, continue on with this section and we'll help you set one up.

 1. Start Xcode.